Great Bad Movies: "Jason X" (2002)

 Evil Gets An Upgrade!

-You gotta give New Line Pictures credit for this much: when they took over the aging "Friday the 13th" franchise from Paramount Pictures in the early 1990s, they obviously decided that they were not going to take the easy way out and continue making the same old tired "Jason chops up horny campers in the woods" installments.
-Instead, they said "Let's go NUTS!"
-New Line's first attempt to juice up the F13 mythology was 1993's abysmal Jason Goes To Hell: The Final Friday - which suddenly gave Jason the ability to jump in and out of other people's bodies and shoehorned in more Voorhees family back story than there had been in the previous eight Fridays put together.
-JGTH was a misfire that tanked at the box office, so Jason languished for a few years while New Line tried unsuccessfully to get Freddy Vs. Jason out of development hell.
-When Jason returned from cinematic purgatory in 2002, New Line had upped the insanity ante even further by sending him into space (!) in the science fiction/slasher mashup Jason X.
+You gotta give New Line Pictures credit: when they took over the aging "Friday the 13th" franchise from Paramount Pictures in the early 1990s, they must have decided that they weren't going to take the easy way out by making more of the usual "Jason chops up horny campers in the woods" installments.
+Instead, they apparently said, "Let's go NUTS!"
+That's the only possible explanation for 1993's abysmal Jason Goes To Hell: The Final Friday - New Line's first attempt to juice up the F13 mythology, which suddenly gave Jason the ability to jump in and out of other people's bodies and shoehorned in more Voorhees family back story than there had been in the previous eight Fridays combined.
+JGTH was a misfire that tanked at the box office, and Jason languished for a few years afterward as New Line tried unsuccessfully to get Freddy Vs. Jason out of development hell.
+When Jason finally returned from cinematic purgatory in 2002, New Line had upped the insanity ante even further by sending him into space (!) in the science fiction/slasher mashup Jason X.

 More than a dozen years after its release, Jason X is still one of the most hotly debated films in the Friday the 13th canon.
-The hard core slasher audience absolutely hates the film, but it seems to have developed a cult audience of fans who may not dig the rest of the F13 films, but love Jason X. No matter what side of the argument you're on, you almost have to give this a spin at least once just to appreciate how over-the-top it is!
+The hard core slasher audience absolutely hates the film, but it seems to have developed a cult audience of sci-fi fans who may not necessarily care for the rest of the F13 films, but they love Jason X. No matter what side of the argument you're on, you almost have to give this a spin at least once just to appreciate how over-the-top it is!

 The plot is pretty straightforward: sometime in the near future, Jason Voorhees (Kane Hodder, wearing the hockey mask for the fourth time) has been captured by the U.S. military, who want to study his interesting regenerative abilities.
 (Sharp eyed fans may recognize horror legend David Cronenberg in a surprise cameo a government scientist.)
 Dr. Roan (the attractive Lexa Doig, of TV's Andromeda and Arrow) favors a plan to cryogenically freeze Jason rather than study him, so he will no longer be a danger to the public at large.
 As you might expect, things go horribly wrong.
 Jason gets loose, massacres a bunch of Army types, and in the midst of the chaos Dr. Roan manages to sucker Big J into the cryo-freezer... but not before she is seriously wounded by the machete wielding maniac and ends up frozen right alongside him.

-400-plus years later, a team of archaeology students from "Earth 2" (apparently in this future, Earth has been polluted to the point where Humanity had to go find another planet to live on) uncovers the still-frozen Jason and Roan during a research mission on our ruined planet, and takes both of the human Popsicles on board their space shuttle for further study.
-Before you can say "that's probably not a very good idea," the group has arrived at their mother ship "Grendel," Jason has woken from his centuries of sleep, and he immediately starts causing havoc on a Galactic level, carving up not only the students that populate this space-going laboratory, but also the platoon of Space Marines that are assigned to protect them.
-Dr. Roan, who it must be noted handles the news of her 400-plus-year nap better than most people in her position would, is forced to lead the rapidly-dwindling group of students in their battle to survive against the 20th century psychopath.
+400-plus years later, a team of archaeology students from "Earth 2" arrives on a scavenging mission on our ruined planet.
+Apparently in this future, Earth has been polluted to the point where Humanity had to go find another planet to live on.
+They uncover the still-frozen Jason and Roan and take both of the human Popsicles on board their space shuttle for further study.
+Before you can say "that's probably not a very good idea," the group has arrived at their mother ship "Grendel," Jason has defrosted and awakened from his centuries of sleep, and soon he's causing havoc on a Galactic level, carving up not only the students that populate this space-going laboratory, but also the platoon of Space Marines that are assigned to protect them.
+The scientists also defrost Dr. Roan, who it must be noted handles the news that she's been asleep for 400-plus-years way better than most people, and soon she's forced to lead the rapidly-dwindling group of students in their battle to survive against the 20th century psychopath.

 I'm an F13 junkie so naturally when I first read about the plot of this film I thought it sounded absolutely ridiculous.
 As it turns out, Jason X is indeed ridiculous, but in a way that totally works.
-While Jason found new and futuristic ways to do away with the teenage cast, I had a blast picking out which parts of this film were stolen from other sci-fi movies (the Alien series is definitely the most pilfered).
-I won't go into detail about all of the methods that Jason uses to dispatch the various cast members, but I will mention that Jason X contains my all time favorite kill scene in the entire F13 series: when he shoves an unfortunate young scientist's head into a tub of liquid nitrogen, then slams her frozen face into a tabletop, where it shatters like a beer bottle.
+I had a blast picking out which parts of this film were stolen from other sci-fi movies (the Alien series is definitely the most pilfered) as Jason found new and futuristic ways to do away with the teenage cast.
+I won't go into detail about all of the methods that Jason uses, but I will mention that Jason X contains my all time favorite kill scene in the entire F13 series: when he shoves an unfortunate young scientist's head into a tub of liquid nitrogen, then slams her frozen face into a tabletop and shatters it like a beer bottle.

 Actually, aside from the futuristic setting, the bulk of Jason X follows the same formula as any other earth-bound Friday The 13th flick.
 I found it almost comforting that even four centuries from now, teenyboppers will still be promiscuous idiots who wouldn't have a clue what to do if a hulking, machete-wielding zombie in a hockey mask showed up at their door.
-By the time the crew's Terminatrix style female android, "Kay-Em 14," whips out some BFG's (that's Big F'ing Guns) and opens up a gigantic can of high-caliber whoop-ass on The Big J, I was laughing my ass off and proclaiming my love for this silly film.
-It gets even better when the ship's medical computer rebuilds Jason's trashed body in the final act, transforming him into an even bigger, angrier, more hulking bad-ass dubbed "Uber-Jason!"
+Eventually the crew's Terminatrix style female android, "Kay-Em 14," whips out some BFG's (that's Big F'ing Guns) and opens up a gigantic can of high-caliber whoop-ass on The Big J, but if you think that's going to finish him you've obviously never seen an F13 movie before.
+The ship's medical computer rebuilds Jason's trashed body in the final act, transforming him into an even bigger, angrier, more hulking bad-ass dubbed "Uber-Jason!"
 This sure beat watching yet another cast of nondescript teenagers running through the woods and hiding out in deserted camp cabins!